 - Shopping: Traditional outdoor markets exist alongside supermarkets and chain stores.

-- Neighbourhood: Pleasant apartments in the city centre give way to large single-family homes in the suburbs.
+- Neighborhood: Pleasant apartments in the city center give way to large single-family homes in the suburbs.

 - Location: 25km southwest of Barcelona.